 - Put some mushroom-vegetable filling on one side of the tortilla.
 Top it with some shredded cheese.

 - Pull the other side of the tortilla to cover the vegetables and slightly press with a spatula.

 - Take it out on a serving plate and cut into two pieces.
-Serve with Salsa dip/ Guacamole/ tomato ketchup or any dip of your choice.
+Serve with Salsa/ Guacamole or any dip of your choice.